ipikuka/recma-mdx-escape-missing-components/README.md

 }
 ```

-Without the **`recma-mdx-escape-missing-components`**, you’d not get any Empty Component definition and default value for the components:
+Without **`recma-mdx-escape-missing-components`**, you’d not get any Empty Component definition and default value for the components:

 ```js
 // ...